What national security adviser Robert O'Brien is saying about Russia briefing 'conflicts' with what lawmakers were told - Local News 8

 In an interview with ABC News, O’Brien said he had not seen any intelligence indicating Russia is attempting to assist Trump in the 2020 election.
 That assertion from O’Brien “conflicts” with what intelligence committee members were told at the briefing, the source said.

-“If it’s out there, it’s something I haven’t seen,” O’Brien told ABC’s “This Week” in an interview set to air Sunday.
+“If it’s out there, it’s something I haven’t seen,” O’Brien told ABC’s “This Week” in an interview on Sunday.

+Asked by CNN why O’Brien would make that comment, a senior national security official said, that “perhaps his first instincts are more political than that of a national security professional.”

+O’Brien’s comment about Vermont Sen. Bernie Sanders have nothing to do with intelligence data or collection and everything to do with pleasing the President, the official told CNN.

 Sources have told CNN that Shelby Pierson, a top intelligence official, briefed members of that panel earlier this month on such intelligence.

-Note: This story has been updated with comments from a senior national security official.